dw-data/eu-mep/README.md

 * [Disability](https://doi.org/10.2908/HLTH_SILC_12)
 * [Migration background](https://doi.org/10.2908/MIGR_POP3CTB)

+Note that the minimum age to stand as MEP is 18 in most member states.
+More details can be found [here](https://www.europarl.europa.eu/RegData/etudes/ATAG/2023/749766/EPRS_ATA(2023)749766_EN.pdf)

 ## Data analysis and visualization

 Cutoff date for analysis was May 6, 2024, determining the age of MEPs on that given date.